HOW IS LIGHTHOUSE RESPONDING TO COVID-19?

 WHAT IS LIGHTHOUSE FAMILY RETREAT?

-Lighthouse Family Retreat is a faith-based nonprofit that exists to strengthen every families living through childhood cancer by providing week-long, seaside domestic mission trips & One-Day Regional Retreats.
-Seaside Retreats create environments where Retreat Families, the families we serve, can experience rest, joy, restoration, and find hope beyond a cure ... a hope in God.
+Lighthouse Family Retreat is a faith-based non-profit that serves families living through childhood cancer.
+We host restorative retreats and develop helpful resources for these families.
+Our goal is to create environments where retreat families can be served and experience rest, restoration, joy and find hope beyond a cure… a hope in God.

 WHAT WILL I DO SERVING AT LIGHTHOUSE FAMILY RETREAT?

-Retreats are hosted and facilitated by volunteers.
-The retreats are highly relational environments for Retreat Families to connect, have fun, and find rest together.
-Here are some of the things that volunteers do:
+Retreats are hosted and facilitated by volunteers (who we call Family Partners) and are highly relational environments for Retreat Families to connect, have fun and find rest together.
+Here are some of the things that volunteers do throughout the retreat:

 Facilitate daily children’s and student activities while parents are in small group